DenJens/Hangfire.Documentation/tutorials/highlight.rst

 Consider you are building a code snippet gallery web application like `GitHub Gists <http://gist.github.com>`_, and want to implement the syntax highlighting feature.
 To improve user experience, you also want it to work even if a user has disabled JavaScript in her browser.

-To support this scenario and to reduce the project development time, you chosen to use a web service for syntax highlighting, such as http://pygments.org/ or http://www.hilite.me.
+To support this scenario and to reduce the project development time, you have chosen to use a web service for syntax highlighting, such as http://pygments.org/ or http://www.hilite.me.

 .. note::

-   Although this feature can be implemented without web services (using different syntax highlighter libraries for .NET), we are using them just to show some pitfalls regarding to their usage in web applications.
+   Although this feature can be implemented without web services (using different syntax highlighter libraries for .NET), we are using them just to show some pitfalls regarding their usage in web applications can occur.

-   You can substitute this example with real-world scenario, like using external SMTP server, another services or even long-running CPU-intensive task.
+   You can substitute this example with a real-world scenario, like using external SMTP server, another services or even a long-running CPU-intensive task.

 Setting up the project
 -----------------------

 .. tip::

    This section contains steps to prepare the project.
-However, if you don't want to do the boring stuff or if you have problems with project set-up, you can download the tutorial `source code <https://github.com/odinserj/Hangfire.Highlighter/releases/tag/vBefore>`_ and go straight to :ref:`the-problem` section.
+However, if you do not want to do the boring stuff or if you have problems with project set-up, you can download the tutorial `source code <https://github.com/odinserj/Hangfire.Highlighter/releases/tag/vBefore>`_ and go straight to :ref:`the-problem` section.

 Prerequisites
 ^^^^^^^^^^^^^^

-The tutorial uses **Visual Studio 2012** with `Web Tools 2013 for Visual Studio 2012 <http://www.asp.net/visual-studio/overview/2012/aspnet-and-web-tools-20131-for-visual-studio-2012>`_ installed, but it can be built either with Visual Studio 2013.
+The tutorial uses **Visual Studio 2012** with `Web Tools 2013 for Visual Studio 2012 <http://www.asp.net/visual-studio/overview/2012/aspnet-and-web-tools-20131-for-visual-studio-2012>`_ installed, but it can also be built with Visual Studio 2013.

 The project uses **.NET 4.5**, **ASP.NET MVC 5** and **SQL Server 2008 Express** or later database.

 Creating a project
 ^^^^^^^^^^^^^^^^^^^

-Let's start from scratch.
+Let us start from scratch.
 Create an *ASP.NET MVC 5 Empty Project* and name this awesome web application ``Hangfire.Highlighter`` (you can name it as you want, but prepare to change namespaces).

-I've included some screenshots to make the project set-up not so boring:
+I have included some screenshots to make the project set-up is not so boring:

 .. image:: highlighter/newproj.png